 According to the artist, TransPlant, “…imagines a world in which interactive alien flora have invaded our daily life.
 The work is designed to dissociate its participants from their ordinary surroundings and absorb them into a surreal landscape where plants breathe and glow when approached.”
 Jurors Nichole N. Bridges and Catalina Freixas identified Drexler-Russell’s TransPlant as the winner among a strong pool of applicants.
 “The quality of the submissions was impressive and we were excited to see so much enthusiasm for transforming vacant spaces and the multitude of creative ideas,” said Freixas, “Drexler-Russell’s TransPlant magical world will create a colorful, attractive daylong display that animates the storefront, while engaging the individual’s curiosity, transforming the passerby into a visitor.”
-Said Nichole N. Bridges, “TransPlant really stood out for its multi-sensory and kinetic appeal, in which its forms will interact with visitors by responding to and encouraging visitors' movements, drawing them further into the experience.”
+Said Nichole N. Bridges, “TransPlant really stood out for its multi-sensory and kinetic appeal.”
 Artists selected by the jurors for recognition as Runners-Up in the 2015 Art in the Heart Request for Proposals include Mark Jankowski of Radiant Studio Works, and artist Gary L. Karasek of Gary Karasek Arts.

 About Leland Drexler-Russell